alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

 # Set up a local GDS Supported Platform instance

 These instructions tell you how to set up a local instance of the GDS Supported Platform (GSP) and run the example `govuk-prototype-kit` app on that instance.
-This process is useful for testing your app before deploying that app to a production environment.
+You can use this process to test your app before deploying that app to a production environment.
 You will:

 - [install prerequisite software](#install-prerequisite-software)
 - [create and run a local GSP instance](#create-and-run-a-local-gsp-instance)